This Month on ThinkND

 - and more!

-TEC Talks episodes are published every third Wednesday and available on this page, at techethics.nd.edu, and wherever you get your podcasts.
+TEC Talks episodes are available on ThinkND, at techethics.nd.edu, and wherever you get your podcasts.
 To be added to the ThinkND Tech Ethics group, please register below.
 You will then receive an email about each episode of the podcast as it is released via the address you provide.

 Register for the TEC Talks Podcast Series